ericgoolsby/Rphylopars/cran-comments.md

+## Version 0.1.1
+* Changed all instances of Tmin and Tmax from int to double to avoid log(int)

 ## Test environments
-* Local Windows 8 install, R 3.1.2
+* Local Windows 8 install, R 3.2.0
 * win-builder (devel and release)

 ## R CMD check results